Elfreda2019/Surfs_up/README.md

 ## Results
-From the analysis
-In the month of June the average temperature was around 75F, the minimum temperature was at 64F.
+From the analysis in the month of June, the average temperature was around 75F, the minimum temperature was at 64F.

 Decemeber saw an avearge temperature of around 71F and the minimum temperature was at 56F